ahmeddwalid/Chatgpt_Script/README.md

 ## 📄 License

-This project is for educational purposes only.
+This project is licensed under the [MIT License](LICENSE).

+> ⚠️ **Disclaimer**: This project is intended for **educational purposes only**.
+The author is not responsible for any misuse or violation of third-party Terms of Service.
+Use responsibly.